 Dinner With the Pastors

 Dinner With the Pastors is an event offered twice a year.
 It is designed for those who are new to Emmanuel and is an opportunity to have dinner with 5-6 of our pastors and get to know others who are new to Emmanuel as well.
 Space is limited and sign up is required.
 Childcare is available for birth – 5th grade if requested by the registration deadline.

-Dinner with the Pastors are completed for 2020; the 2021 dates are not yet available.
+Dinner with the Pastors typically occurs twice in the spring and twice in the fall.
 You can watch for it on our calendar of events.

 Emmanuel 101 is a 6-hour class designed for those interested in church membership or those who simply want to know more about us.
 It is typically scheduled for 5 hours on Saturday.
 This class covers what we believe, why we believe what we do, our philosophies and approach to ministry and much more.

 Taking the class does not mean you have to become a member; however, it is a pre-requisite to membership.

 Classes are offered 2-3 times a year.
 Space is limited and registration is required.
 Childcare is offered to those who request it by the sign up deadline.